Return Fees can be applied when setting up the Return Policy.

 Calculating the Overall Balance

-In the resolution selection page of the Return Portal, the available resolutions are presented to the customer, including a breakdown of how the balance is calculated.
+In the resolution selection page of the return portal, the available resolutions are presented to the customer, including a breakdown of how the balance is calculated, with the Refund Amount and the Payment Amount.

-The overall balance is calculated as the paid price plus all rewards minus all deductible fees.
+The overall balance is calculated as the paid price, plus all bonuses, minus all deductible fees.

 - The paid price is calculated using the formula below: